yangle293/FDRnet/README.md

 ![alt text](https://github.com/yangle293/FDRnet/blob/master/example/seed_PSMB3.png)
 ## Additional information
 ### Support
-For support with Hierarchical HotNet, please
+Please open an issue if you met any problem in using FDRnet.
 ### License
 See `LICENSE.txt` for license information.
 ### Citation
 If you use FDRnet in your work, then please cite the following manuscript:
 L. Yang, R. Chen, S. Goodison, Y. Sun.
-FDRnet:  A Novel Method to Identify SignificantlyMutated Subnetworks in Cancer.
+FDRnet:  A novel method to identify significantly mutated subnetworks in cancer.